Volodya13/rsschool-cv/cv.md

 * __Discord:__ Volodya13
 ___
 ### About myself:
 Hi there!
 I'm 37 years old and I work at screen printing.
 And now I study in __RS-School__.
 Thank you!
+See you!